Terms of Reference

 1. Preamble

-The Independent Football Ombudsman (the IFO) is appointed by the Football Association, the Football League and the Premier League (hereafter, the football authorities), in consultation with the Department for Culture, Media and Sport.
+The Independent Football Ombudsman (the IFO) is appointed by the Football Association (FA), the English Football League (EFL) and the Premier League (PL) [hereafter, the football authorities], in consultation with the Department for Culture, Media and Sport (DCMS).
 The IFO provides independent external scrutiny of complaints within a transparent, accountable and effective system of self-regulation by the football authorities.
-This includes commitment to the Customer Charter process, and recourse to PL, FL and FA Rules where necessary.
+This includes a commitment to the Customer Charter or other relevant Club policies and review PL, EFL and FA processes where necessary.

-The football authorities are committed to providing robust and open complaints procedures, widely publicised, taken seriously by the Clubs, reinforced by the PL, FL and the FA and subject to external appeal.
+The football authorities are committed to providing robust and open complaints procedures, widely publicised, taken seriously by the Clubs, reinforced by the PL, EFL and the FA and subject to external review.
 The IFO will also provide an external and independent voice in discussions within football on issues which affect the public.

-(i) The IFO acts as the final appeal stage within football's complaints procedures and its adjudications will be published.
-The football authorities agree that these adjudications should be final.
-If, in exceptional cases, there is a failure to agree the football authorities will publish their reasons and their proposed alternative resolution of the issue.
+(i) The IFO acts as a check and balance within football’s complaints procedures and its adjudications will be published.
+These adjudications shall be final and the football authorities expect that normally IFO recommendations will be implemented.
+If, in exceptional cases, there is a failure to agree, the football bodies concerned will publish their reasons and their proposed alternative resolution of the issue.

 (ii) The IFO will have regard to best practice in commercial matters within professional football, particularly with regard to customer service.
 The IFO will be consulted and will advise on:-

-• Codes of Best Practice relating to supporters and customers in general, and customer charters issued by each of the football authorities, and by individual clubs;
+• Codes of Best Practice relating to supporters and customers in general, and customer charters or other relevant policies issued by each of the football authorities, and by individual clubs;

-• the football authorities' operation of the complaints resolution hierarchy based on the Codes of Best Practice, with the Independent Football Ombudsman as the final step in that hierarchy; and
+• the football authorities’ operation of the complaints resolution hierarchy based on the Codes of Best Practice, with the Independent Football Ombudsman as the final step in that hierarchy checking that due process was followed; and

 In this, the IFO is to have particular regard to:-